2i2c-org/team-compass/engineering/github-conventions.md

 ## Documentation

-All of our team documentation is built with the [Sphinx documentation engine](https://www.sphinx-doc.org/en/master/).
-We use a [shared Sphinx theme](https://github.com/2i2c-org/sphinx-2i2c-theme/blob/main/docs/index.md) across all of our repositories, in order to standardize the look and feel of our docs, and to ensure we have cross-references and navigation links across various documentation sites.
+The Team Compass is built with [the MyST Document Engine](https://mystmd.org).
+Many other 2i2c repositories build their documentation with [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) and a [shared Sphinx theme](https://github.com/2i2c-org/sphinx-2i2c-theme/blob/main/docs/index.md) instead, to standardize the look and feel of our docs and provide cross-references and navigation links across sites.
-See [the Sphinx 2i2c theme documentation](https://github.com/2i2c-org/sphinx-2i2c-theme/blob/main/docs/index.md) for instructions about how to use and contribute to this theme.

 ## Issue templates